WidyaPuspitaloka/Linux-Configuration/README.md

 </VirtualHost>
 ```

-3. run sudo a2ensite CatalogApp and get this message
+3. Run sudo a2ensite CatalogApp and get this message
 ```
 Enabling site CatalogApp.
 To activate the new configuration, you need to run: